apache/spark/docs/streaming-programming-guide.md

 ## Semantics with input sources based on receivers
 {:.no_toc}
 Here we will first discuss the semantics in the context of different types of failures.
-Also, we will consider two types of receivers -
+As we discussed [earlier](#receiver-reliability), there are two kinds of receivers.

-1. *Reliable Receiver* - For "reliable" sources that allow sent data to be acknowledged, a "reliable" receiver correctly acknowledges to the source that the data has been received and stored in Spark reliably (that is, replicated successfully).
-If the receiver fails, the data received but not yet replicated at the time of failure is not acknowledged to the source.
+1. *Reliable Receiver* - These receivers acknowledge reliable sources only after ensuring that the received data has been replicated.
+If such a receiver fails, the buffered (unreplicated) data does not get acknowledged to the source.
 If the receiver is restarted, the source would resend the data, and so no data will be lost due to the failure.
-1. *Unreliable Receiver* - These are receivers for sources that do not support acknowledging.
-Even for reliable sources, one may implement an unreliable receiver that do not go into the complexity of acknowledging correctly.
-Such receivers can lose data when the receiver fails due to a worker or driver failure.
+1. *Unreliable Receiver* - Such receivers can lose data when they fail due to worker or driver failures.

 Depending on what type of receivers are used we achieve the following semantics.
 If a worker node fails, then there is no data loss with reliable receivers.
 With unreliable